Sunrise (GFriend song)

-"Sunrise" (해야) is a song recorded by South Korean girl group GFriend for their second studio album Time for Us (2019).
+"Sunrise" is a song recorded by South Korean girl group GFriend for their second studio album Time for Us (2019).
 It was also released as the group's third Japanese single and was later included in their debut Japanese studio album Fallin' Light (2019).

 Composition

 The song was written by Noh Joo-hwan who also produced the song alongside Lee Won-jong.

 Release

-Two teasers were released on January 5, 2019 and January 12, 2019, respectively.
+Two teasers were released on January 5, 2019, and January 12, 2019, respectively.

 The song was released on January 14, 2019, in conjunction with their second studio album.

 Japanese version

 The song was released in Japan as their second single on February 13, 2019.
 It was released as a digital EP and in three physical editions: CD, CD+DVD Type A and CD+Photobook Type B.

 Commercial performance

 "Sunrise" debuted and peaked at number 12 on the Gaon Digital Chart for the week ending January 19, 2019.

 The song was placed at number 9 for the month of January 2019.
 The song also placed at 31 in February 2019. at number 94 in March 2019.
 It also charted at number 145 for 2019.